janaks09/HRGpt/README.md

 # HRGpt
-Chatgpt with your custom data
+Chatgpt with your custom data.

+Supported SingleStore as a Vector DB provider for now.